Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningMeshBasedSimulations.md

 There are two solutions to this.
-The first is to define a cut off length on the force, which can be done by using the command `p_force->SetCutOffLength(1.5);` on the `GeneralisedLinearSpringForce`.
+The first is to define a cut off length on the force, which can be done by using the command `p_force->SetCutOffLength(1.5);` on the `LinearSpringForce`.
 Here there will be no forces exerted on any "springs" which are longer than 1.5 cell radii.

 The second solution is to use 'ghost nodes'.
 Ghost nodes can be added to mesh-based